MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 AutoML Run - Best Model - Explanation

+As can be seen, 'time's is being shown as the most important predictor feature.

 ## Screen Recording
 *TODO* Provide a <a href="https://youtu.be/LekDuPgowe0">link</a> to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
 - A working model